aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 weight: 20
 url: /java/specify-save-options/
 ---
 When saving a document, you can set some advanced properties.
 Aspose.Words provides you with the [SaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/SaveOptions) class, which allows more precise control of the save process.
 There are overloads of the **Save** method that accept a **SaveOptions** object – it should be an object of a class derived from the **SaveOptions** class.
-Each save format has a corresponding class that holds save options for this save format, for example, there is [PdfSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/PdfSaveOptions) for saving to PDF format or [ImageSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/ImageSaveOptions) for saving to an image.
+Each save format has a corresponding class that holds save options for this save format, for example, there is [PdfSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/PdfSaveOptions) for saving to PDF format, [MarkdownSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/MarkdownSaveOptions) for saving to Markdown format, or [ImageSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/ImageSaveOptions) for saving to an image.
 This article provides examples of working with some options classes derived from **SaveOptions**.

 The following code example shows how to set the save options before saving the document into HTML: